life-itself/tao/getting-work-done/issues/README.md

 * Edit the item to add some information about what happened and make this obvious (e.g. use bolding) so that people can see at a glance the status of the issue (and don't have to wade through all the comments).
 * Leave a comment on the issue task so that people get notified.

+The difference between writing updates in the description and in the Comments section is that the Comments section represents the _flow_ of your work, whereas the Description represents the most up-to-date _state_ of your work.
+You should ensure you use both.

 :::tip WHY
 Why do both description updates and commenting?
 Because we want both *flow* and *state* information readily available.
 For example, a product owner may just want to see quickly the overall state of the work by looking at the issue description without having to wade through a complex comment thread.
-A comment is needed as it provides a changelog, a structured discussion and notifications (plus updating the description is not visible in the changelog and triggers no notification).
 :::

 For example, suppose the task was: